plone/training/deployment/opsworks/maintenance.rst

 It's possible, and not difficult to install and configure a mailer using a chef postfix recipe and some more Custom JSON.

-However, I do not recommend doing so.
+I do not recommend doing so.

 Cloud Servers generally, and EC2 specifically tend to land on SPAM blacklists, ensuring your outgoing mail is not blackholed generally requires some special care and requests to Amazon to setup reverse DNS and whitelist any outgoing mail servers.

 Instead I recommend using a hosted mail delivery service like Amazon SES or perhaps GMail.

 SSH Access